gontainer/gontainer-helpers/container/README.md

 That solution is error-prone, you can accidentally inject the same instance of `MyRepository` into different requests.
 Moreover, when you have many repositories, sometimes even nested ones, injecting `*sql.Tx` manually can be difficult.

-Container can solve that problem, you need to instruct it only that the given dependency is contextual, and voila!
+Container can solve that problem, you need to instruct it only that the given dependency is contextual, and voilà!

 <details>
   <summary>See code</summary>